oxidane/tmuxomatic/README.md

 	1111111111111111111111111000000000000
 	1111111111111111111111111000000000000

-What I actually have in mind for pane `0` looks like this:
+What I have in mind for pane `0` looks like this:

 	zzz
 	BLN